 Review the following audit checklist tables for more details about each control phase and to learn how the partner will be evaluated for an audit.
-The estimated length of both modules together is eight (8) hours.
+The same customers may be used for Module A & B. The estimated length of both modules together is eight (8) hours.